PhilipCastiglione/sketchup/README.md

 ```

 This will display 20 of the training images randomly sampled from all of them,
 with bounding boxes drawn around labeled elements in the image.
+The bounding
+box colors are generated each run.

 #### Convert Data For TensorFlow